Discrete Time Crystals with Absolute Stability

-We now proceed to investigate the spontaneous symmetry breaking of our model in detail.
-In the presence of the external potential ($\lambda\ne 0$) and when the interaction is either attractive ($g_0<0$) but small, or is repulsive ($g_0 > 0$), the ground state of the system (\ref{ll2}) is a Bose-Einstein condensate (BEC) where all bosons occupy the single-particle ground state which is a balanced superposition of two wave-packets localized in each well of the external potential in (\ref{ll2}) \cite{Pethick2002}.
+In the presence of the external potential ($\lambda\ne 0$) and when the attractive interaction is very small, and in the thermodynamic limit, the ground state of the system (\ref{ll2}) is a BEC where all bosons occupy the single-particle ground state $\phi_0(x)$ which is a balanced superposition of two wave-packets localized in each well of the external potential in (\ref{ll2}) \cite{Pethick2002}.
 The width of the wave-packets can be estimated by employing the harmonic oscillator approximation for the potential wells and it reads $\sigma\approx1/\sqrt{\Omega}$, where the frequency of the harmonic oscillator $\Omega=2\sqrt{\lambda}$.
 In the presence of the attractive interactions ($g_0<0$) and increasing their strength, we enter a self-trapping regime for bosons where the mean-field lowest energy solutions are degenerate and each of them can be approximated by all bosons occupying a single wave-packet localized in one well of the external potential \cite{Pethick2002,Jackson2004}.
 The space translation symmetry of the Hamiltonian (\ref{ll2}) is spontaneously broken and the self-trapped states live forever in the thermodynamic limit.
 Increasing further the strength of the attractive interactions, we enter the bright soliton regime \cite{Pethick2002}, i.e., the wave-packets localized in the potential wells start shrinking due to strong attractive interactions and resembling the bright soliton solutions.
 Thus, we can observe three regimes: (i) weakly-interacting regime with no spontaneous symmetry breaking, (ii) moderate-interaction regime and spontaneous breaking of the space translation symmetry of (\ref{ll2}), and (iii) strong-interaction regime where the spontaneous breaking of the symmetry corresponds to the formation of bright soliton wavepackets of width $\xi=2/ |g_0(N-1)|<\sigma$, the width of the single-particle ground state in the potential well \cite{Pethick2002}.
-While in the regime (iii) low-energy excitations are related to collective excitations of the entire soliton \cite{Weiss2009,Sacha2009}, the low-energy excitations in the regime (ii) correspond to quantum depletion of the self-trapped BEC and transfer of bosons to the other potential well \cite{Pethick2002,Zin2008,Oles2010}.